-Secure elections and more efficient government services stand as the main benefits of expanding the scope of national digital ID programs, according to Toomas Hendrik Ilves, the former president of Estonia, a country whose identification regime is the envy of much of the world.
+Secure elections and more efficient government services stand as the main benefits of expanding the scope of national digital ID programs, according to Toomas Hendrik Ilves, the former president of Estonia, a country whose Estonian digital ID initiative is the envy of much of the world.

 Ilves, who served from 2006 until 2016, told attendees at the Brain Bar Budapest tech festival that every European country should adopt government-issued national digital IDs.
 “Digital IDs are the key because the whole theft of identity is the central issue,” he said in a recent follow-up interview with TNW.